Terasology-Archived/TerasologyEdu/CONTRIBUTING.md

 # How To Contribute
-User contributions are extremely essential on creating a rigid curriculum revolving around Terasology.
+User contributions are extremely essential on creating a solid curriculum revolving around Terasology.
 We want to keep the curriculum as complete and as updated as possible.
 That's why we gladly invite everyone to contribute to our curriculum.

 ## Understanding Our Goals
-We at TerasologyEdu sets our goal to provide open-source education to the masses while also keeping it fun and engaging.
+We at Terasology through TerasologyEdu sets our goal to provide open-source education to the masses while also keeping it fun and engaging.
 TerasologyEdu is build upon the concept of hour-of-code where students can train or polish their skill while using Terasology as a platform.

 ## Getting Started
 1. Don't know where to start?
 Check our [Issue Tracker]() for a list containing features or revision requests.
 You can also request features or revision requests by creating a new issue there.